vanpeerdevelopment/aws-course/section-02-10000-feet-overview.md

 - Agent which can be installed on virtual machines or EC2 instances to scan for vulnerabilities

 ###### Macie
-- Scan S3 bucket for Personal îdentifiable Information
+- Scan S3 bucket for Personal identifiable Information
 - E.g. names, credit card numbers, ...

 ###### Certificate Manager (__exam__)